Skip to content

-Creating accessible Vue components is crucial for building inclusive web applications that can be used by everyone, including people with disabilities.
+Creating accessible Vue components is crucial for building inclusive web applications that work for everyone, including people with disabilities.
 This guide outlines 8 essential steps to improve the accessibility of your Vue projects and align them with Web Content Accessibility Guidelines (WCAG) standards.

 Why Accessibility Matters